MelanieCrissey/old-melaniecrissey.com/source/blog/formula.markdown

 About three weeks after signing up for their service and diligently applying the recommended two pumps each day, I was beginning to wonder, "Should I order more of this stuff?"

-I searched my inbox for Curology and found this:
+I searched my inbox and found this:

 ![curology email](/img/Curology.png)